KasraF/SnipPy/README.md

 5. [TODOs](#todos)

 ## Modules
-This repository is meant for simplifying the process of building SnipPy, and is really just the following two repositories:
+This repository is meant for simplifying the process of building PopPy, and is really just the following two repositories:

 ### Synthesizer
-This repository contains the server that will eventually serve the editor, combined with the Enumerative Synthesizer that powers SnipPy.
+This repository contains the server that will eventually serve the editor, combined with the Enumerative Synthesizer that powers SnipPy and hence PopPy.
 It is an implementation of bottom-up enumerative synthesis with observational equivalence.

 ## VS Code
 This repository is a fork of Microsoft's [VS Code Repository](https://github.com/microsoft/vscode) modified to include [Projection Boxes](https://cseweb.ucsd.edu/~lerner/papers/projection-boxes-chi2020.pdf) with SnipPy support.